 “Director” means the director of the planning, building and environmental services department or the director’s designee.

-The “Fire” or “Fire disaster” means the 2017 Napa Fire Complex and natural occurrences related to or caused by the fire.
+The “Fire” or “Fire disaster” means the 2017 Napa Fire Complex and the 2018 Steele Fire and natural occurrences related to or caused by the fire.

 “Fire-damaged property” means property on which a structure was declared by the director to be unsafe to use or occupy, as a result of the fire disaster.